Owner's equity: what it is and how to calculate it

 What is owner's equity?

-Owner's equity is the value of what you own in your business after paying all debts, formally defined by accounting bodies as the value of your total assets less total liabilities.
-It shows your business's book value or net worth at any point in time.
+Owner's equity is the value of what you own in your business after paying all debts.
+It equals your total assets minus total liabilities, showing your business's book value or net worth at any point in time.

-Owner's equity is different from the price you might sell your business for.
-That depends on negotiations with buyers.
-But it gives you a clear financial snapshot you can calculate anytime.
+This figure is different from the price you might sell your business for, as a statement of financial position does not purport to be a direct valuation of the company, as explained in CPA Australia's guide to annual reporting.
+Sale price depends on negotiations with buyers.
+Owner's equity gives you a clear financial snapshot you can calculate anytime.

 How to calculate owner's equity (or net worth)

-- Add up all assets: Everything your business owns
+- Add all assets (everything your business owns)

 Owner's equity formula